SethRAH/js-canvas-rendering-context-2d/README.md

 let manager = rust.wasm.canvasRenderingContext2DManager;

-// callback that is called once the canvas element is bound to the wasm program let callback = function(result) {
+// callback that is called once the canvas element is bound to the wasm program let initCallback = function(result) {
-    // you probably want to call the rust program's main function here but you might also want to set up a hook to JS animate result.instance.exports.main();
+    // you probably want to call the rust program's main function here result.instance.exports.main();
 };

+// callback that is called on window resize let resizeCallback = function(result) {
+    // you may want to redraw when the window is resized result.instance.export.draw();
+}

+// callback that is called on the browsers' request animation frame let animateCallback = function(result) {
+    // you may want to tick the program and re-draw here result.instance.export.tick();
+    result.instance.export.draw();
+}

+let callbacks = {
+    onInit: initCallback,
+    onResize: resizeCallback,
+    onAnimate: animateCallback
+};

-// create a context from the manager let localContext = manager.addContext(canvasId, wasmPath, callback);
+// create a context from the manager let localContext = manager.addContext(canvasId, wasmPath, callbacks);

 // initing the context will bind the canvas element to the wasm program and then call the callback localContext.init();